omdevteam/om/docs/html/_sources/documentation_source_string.rst.txt

 When the source of data for the monitor is the filesystem, the source string is the relative or absolute path to a file containing a list of files that the monitor must process.
-The files that must be process must be listed one per line, each with their full relative or absolute path.
-Example: files.lst
+The files should be listed one per line, each with their full relative or absolute path.
+Example source string: files.lst

 LCLS
 ^^^^

-When OnDA runs at the LCLS facility, the source string is a psana-style DataSource string.
-Example: shmem=psana.0:stop=no
+When OnDA is run at the LCLS facility, the source string is a psana-style DataSource string.
+Example source string: shmem=psana.0:stop=no

 Petra III
 ^^^^^^^^^

-When the monitor runs at the Petra III facility, the source string is the ip or the hostname of the machine where HiDRA is running.
-Example: eval01.desy.de
+When a monitor is used at the Petra III facility, the source string is the ip or the hostname of the machine where HiDRA is running.
+Example source
+string: haspp11eval01.desy.de